eodash/eodash/docs/index.md

 ## Community:

-Don’t hesitate to ask any questions on our [GitHub discussion](https://github.com/eodash/eodash/discussions) forum or contribute to our project by creating a pull request.
+Don't hesitate to ask any questions on our [GitHub discussion](https://github.com/eodash/eodash/discussions) forum or contribute to our project by creating a pull request.